Shubham26sd/Farmshoppe-frontend/README.md

 - **Fresh Produce Showcase**: Simple display of various vegetables and fruits
 - **Basic E-commerce Elements**: Shopping cart, product listings, and navigation
 - **Fast Loading**: Lightweight with optimized assets
-- **Beginner-Friendly**: Perfect for learning HTML and CSS fundamentals

 ## 🛠️ Technologies Used